yaydede/toolbox/docs/20-TSEmbedding.md

 ##   yt_1
 ## 0.8496
 ```

-This proves the temporal independence across the observations in the rearranged data.
-This is important because the temporal order in the time series data would not affect the cross-validation process or bootstrapping applications in a grid search anymore.
-When we have this freedom, we can use all conventional machine learning applications on time series data, like random forests, which we see in the next chapter.
+This application shows the temporal independence across the observations in the rearranged data give that model (AR) is correctly specified.
+This is important because we can use conventional machine learning applications on time series data, like random forests, which we see in the next chapter.

 This re-arrangement can also be applied to multivariate data sets: